Information, Advice & Guidance

 At Wolverley CE Secondary School, we believe in offering as many opportunities as possible to our students in order to prepare them for their future lives and potential careers.

-With the development of our new bespoke facility, the IAG Centre, we feel we can offer students access to relevant and impartial careers guidance, along with support and information sessions from an outside support agency called ‘Reach Out’.
+We offer students access to relevant and impartial careers guidance, along with support and information sessions from an outside support agency called ‘Reach Out’.

-The ethos of the centre is to equip all young people with the appropriate knowledge, skills and understanding to progress to the next stage of education, employment and/or training.
+We work tirelessly to equip all young people with the appropriate knowledge, skills and understanding to progress to the next stage of education, employment and/or training.

 Below is a selection of useful websites for both students and parents;

 Parent Info - information, support and advice for parents